sagemathinc/cocalc-doc/source/teaching-course-management.rst

 .. image:: img/teaching/filelist_with_collect.png
      :width: 100%
+     :alt: folder of collected assignment files appears in files list in instructor project

 Navigating within this folder, you'll find that it has a similar file structure to the original assignment.
 For example, for this demonstration we had the structure `/assignments/Assignment1` which appears in the collected folder as `[your_course_name]-collect/assignments/Assignment1`.